 DWDM systems are a fundamental element of the current global networks and it is hard to imagine how it was before the systems were introduced, although their history is shorter than… 20 years.

-- CWDM – coarse WDM system which uses 18 wavelengths from 1270 nm to 1610 nm at every 20 nm step, specified by ITU-T G.694.2 standard in 2002,
+- CWDM is a coarse WDM system which uses 18 wavelengths from 1270 nm to 1610 nm in 20 nm steps.
+This was specified as the ITU-T G.694.2 standard in 2002.

-As we have already written in the article Understanding coherent transmission new technologies have enabled us to increase the capacity of the channels in a DWDM system.
+As we have already written in the article Understanding coherent transmission, new technologies have enabled us to increase the capacity of channels in a DWDM system.
 This is crucial because the EDFA area is limited to about 40 nm.
-Thus, the same fibre which in 1996 was able to carry 16 channels of 2.5 Gbps capacity, today can carry almost 20Tbps.
+Thus, the same fibre which in 1996 was able to carry 16 channels with 2.5 Gbps capacity can today carry almost 20 Tbps.